·9 min read

 Open Image Studio and select your model

-Navigate to Image Studio in Pose AI and select Nano Banana 2 for identity-locked photos where your face must be recognisably yours.
-Choose Flux Kontext or GPT-image for general stadium scenes, jersey mockups, or group compositions that do not require your specific likeness.
+Navigate to Image Studio in Pose AI.
+Select Nano Banana 2 for identity-locked posters where your real face must appear in the scene.
+Choose Flux Kontext or GPT-image for general team posters, crowd scenes, and match graphics that do not require your specific likeness.
+All three models are available natively — no external tools required.

 3. 3